Forecast-it/API/sections/baseline_expenses.md

 }
 ```

+When creating a baseline expense, the response may contain a baseline_correction_error.
+This indicates that the values you sent do not fit within the baseline, and have been adjusted accordingly.

 ## Update baseline expense

 -  `PUT /projects/{projectId}/milestones/{milestoneId}/baseline_expenses/{baselineExpenseId}` - Updates a baseline expense.
 Returns the same object as getting a single baseline expense.